AuReMe/esmecata/README.md

 `proteome_cluster_tax_id.tsv` contains the name, the taxon_id and the proteomes associated to each `observation_name`.

-`uniprot_release_metadata_proteomes.json` is a log about the Uniprot release used and how the queries ware made (REAST or SPARQL).
+`uniprot_release_metadata_proteomes.json` is a log about the Uniprot release used and how the queries ware made (REST or SPARQL).

 ### EsMeCaTa clustering